camchu2001/aws-certified-cloud-practitioner-notes/01_module_1_notes.md

 * <u>Example</u>: web-based email application (Gmail, Outlook, iCloud Mail)
 ### 3. Cloud Computing Deployment Models
 ![cloud-deployment-models | 600](https://i.imgur.com/BuPaDPy.png)
 There are three main cloud computing deployment models, each representing the cloud environment that your applications can be deployed in.
 1. <u>**Cloud (public cloud)**</u>: the **most common** type of cloud computing deployment.
-	* A cloud-based application is **fully deployed in the cloud**, all parts of the application will be running in the cloud
+	* A cloud-based application is **fully deployed in the cloud**, all parts of the application will be running in the cloud.
 	* The cloud resources (like servers and storage) are owned and operated by the cloud service provider and delivered over the internet→ we don’t manage any physical infrastructure.
 2. <u>**Hybrid**</u>: connect your existing *on-premise* infrastructure and application to *cloud-based resources*.
 	* <u>*Example*</u>: Having your own physical servers and connecting them to AWS services.